Berlusconi says Russia’s Putin gifted him vodka, sweet note

-ROME (AP) — Silvio Berlusconi, the Italian ex-premier who has a longtime friendship with Vladimir Putin, has been caught on audiotape boasting that he had recently reconnected with the Russian president and exchanged gifts of vodka, wine and “sweet” letters over his recent birthday.
+ROME (AP) — Silvio Berlusconi, the Italian ex-premier who has a longtime friendship with Vladimir Putin, has been recorded boasting that he had recently reconnected with the Russian president and exchanged gifts of vodka, wine and “sweet” letters over his recent birthday.

 Italy’s LaPresse news agency published what it said were comments by Berlusconi, 86, to his center-right Forza Italia lawmakers during a meeting this week in the lower Chamber of Deputies.

-“I have reconnected with President Putin,” Berlusconi was heard saying.
+“I have reconnected with President Putin — a little, a lot,” Berlusconi was heard saying.
 “He sent me 20 bottles of vodka and a really sweet letter for my birthday.
 I responded with 20 bottles of Lambrusco (a sparkling Italian red wine) and a similarly sweet letter.”
 The occasion was Berlusconi’s 86th birthday on Sept.
 29, four days after the right won the most votes in Italy’s national election.

 The comments made front-page news as Italy’s conservative coalition headed by Giorgia Meloni, who has strongly backed Ukraine in Russia’s war, is divvying Cabinet posts before formal consultations this week to form a new government.
 Forza Italia, the junior member of the coalition, is gunning for the foreign ministry, among other ministries.

+The Renew Europe group of centrist and liberal lawmakers, the third-biggest group in the European Parliament, urged the European Peoples Party, to which Forza Italia belongs, to condemn the remarks.

+“The EPP group says Putin is a threat to the West & must be defeated.
+Time to stop campaigning for his friends in the EU,” the Renew group tweeted.

-In the audiotape, Berlusconi also again seemed to defend Moscow’s position in the war, relaying to his lawmakers that Russian officials have repeatedly said the West is at war with Russia “because we’re giving Ukraine weapons and financing.”
+In the recording, Berlusconi also again seemed to defend Moscow’s position in the war, relaying to his lawmakers that Russian officials have repeatedly said the West is at war with Russia “because we’re giving Ukraine weapons and financing.”

 It’s not the first time Berlusconi has seemingly defended Putin.
 Late in the campaign, he seemed to justify Russia’s invasion by saying Putin was forced into it by pro-Moscow separatists in the Donbas region of eastern Ukraine.